-The Object that fired the error will compose the Source of the error message the return.
+The Object that fired the error composes the Source of the returning error message.

-You will normally use this if this is not possible, for example because you are inside a static method, you use Typeof(StaticMethodName).
+Usually is used the this command, but if it can't be used (for example if is used in a static method) is used Typeof(StaticMethodName).

 The LogType is an enumerator composed of: